 Ten 19 character messages can be created by the user from the front panel or via communications.
 ASCII characters allowed include all the characters starting with the space character h20 through the character h7E.
-These messages are turned on and off under control of logic statements.
-Up to four messages can be displayed in the message area.
-Newer messages will displace older ones.
-IC6 status messages have priority and will also displace user messages.
+These Messages are turned on and off under control of logic statements.
+Up to four Messages can be displayed in the Message area.
+Newer Messages will displace older ones.
+Cygnus 2 status messages have priority and will also displace user Messages.

-Move the cursor key to one of the 10 message lines.
+Move the cursor key to one of the 10 Message lines.
 Then use the alphanumeric keys in cell-phone fashion to enter characters.
-Use 0 for a space, A second press on 0 enters numeric 0.
-To edit a message, move the cursor to the message and press any numeric key.
+Use 0 for a space and the character, A second press on 0 enters numeric 0. #,& and characters can be entered by pressing 1 multiple times.
+To edit a Message, move the cursor to the Message and press any numeric key.